Philippines - Manila Field Office

 If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card), please contact us by phone or in writing for further instructions.

 Information on intercountry adoptions may be found at the Department of State and in the Adoption section on the USCIS website which can be found on the right under related links.

 U.S. citizens residing in the Philippines may file a Petition for Alien Relative (Form I-130) by coming to the Customer Service window on a walk-in basis.
 Local filing information for all other individuals may be obtained by calling the Manila Field Office.

 Humanitarian Reinstatement requests are processed only for those I-130's that were filed and approved in Manila.

 Section 6 of the Child Status Protection Act provides for the automatic transfer of preference categories when the parent of an unmarried son or daughter naturalizes, but also provides the unmarried son or daughter the ability to request that such transfer not occur.
-As of this date, the Department of State Visa Bulletin shows that visa availability in the first preference category is more current than for the second preference categories, except for beneficiaries from the Philippines.
+Please carefully check the most recent publication of the Department of State Visa Bulletin to determine the preference category that is most advantageous for beneficiaries from the Philippines.
 All beneficiaries in the Philippines wishing to opt out of the automatic conversion must file a request, in writing, addressed to the Field Office Director, Manila.
 See the memo entitled ''Section 6 of the Child Status Protection Act'' for more information.